iRail/tip-skip/README.md

 Let's jump into conclusions, keeping possibilities for Go-Mobile in mind.

 ###General
-n application for you're phone on top of SMS tickets significantly increases the value added.
+An application for you're phone on top of SMS tickets significantly increases the value added.
 During the research and work this was stressed several times.
 There are already sprouting several applications whom try to do this.
 Some succeed very well like [SMS Park](http://www.mobile-canguru.be/index.php), which combines parking and De Lijn SMS tickets.
 There are several
 advantages: